vpadam/CSCI-8700-Term-Project/README.md

 14.Software that identifies potentially old/outdated comments in a github project (since comments tend to not be well managed/updated throughout a project)

+15.Software to help beginner programmers to program better, e.g. help with organization and overall structure.
+It could also gather information from stackoverflow to help them answer relevant questions.

+16.What about a program that helps programmers stick to naming conventions, e.g. Python or Java have different naming conventions (camel case, pascal case).
+The program would suggest the program modifies the name.
+Visual Studio does this for visual studio and it is really helpful.
+I wish other IDEs had this built in.
+It really helps you stay consistent across your code and improves readability.

+17.Maybe a program that write a majority of its own code.
+It would take the description and search the internet for examples.
+It would then include these examples in its code.

 --------------------------GUIDELINES FOR PART 1--------------------------